top of page

 Equipment of the Swiss Infantry Squad

 Each dismount Infantry Group meanwhile consists of eight personnel.
-They are split into two troops or teams (équipe in French and trupp in German) each under a leader.
-There appears to be some variation in how things are organized and who is equipped with what as several Swiss servicemembers have given conflicting reports of what their units do, so we are reporting what seems to be the most generally true.
-Troop Bravo is under the command of the Group Leader, who typically ranks Wachtmeister.
-He is the only non-commissioned officer in the group.
-Troop Alpha is under the Troop Leader, who is typically a Gefreiter (junior enlisted with some time in service).
-The troops are designated as such because typically the Troop Leader's takes the lead position in movements and when breaching buildings, while the Group Leader's troop follows and supports.
-However, in some units, the naming convention may be reversed, with the Group Leader in Alpha and the Troop Leader in Bravo.
-Either way, each troop further consists of a Light Machine Gunner, Anti-Tank Rifleman, and Rifleman.
+They are split into two troops or teams (équipe or troupe in French and trupp in German) each under a leader.
+There appears to be some variation in how things are organized and who is equipped with what as several Swiss servicemembers have given conflicting reports of what their units do, so I am reporting what seems to be the most generally true.

 The Machine Gunners meanwhile are equipped with the LMg 05, a short-barreled variant of the FN Minimi belt-fed light achine gun chambered in 5.56x45mm.
 They appear to usually be equipped with EOTech Holographic sights as well.
 Next up, the Anti-Tank Riflemen may be armed with a variety of weapon systems.
 Since 2019, they have been at least armed with Stgw 90 rifles and GwA 97 under-barrel grenade launchers (these used to be issued to the Riflemen).
 However—again with unit variation—sometimes a grenade launcher goes to a Rifleman instead.
 AT Riflemen may further be equipped with either a Panzerfaust 3 or MATADOR in the future.
 The MATADOR may provide specificity for operations in urban environments with its HESH/HEAT rounds, but we are unsure if they will be replacing the Pzf 3 eventually in the motorized infantry.
 Each AT Rifleman carries only one munition.

-Rounding out the dismount groups are two Riflemen, one per troop.
+Rounding out the dismount groups are two Breachers, one per troop.
 Both are armed with Stgw 90 rifles, but may be assigned other specialty functions.
 For example, there is usually one breacher/demolitions specialists in the group who is responsible for explosives and operating breaching kits.
-Another Rifleman could operate a 60mm mortar for signalling at night as well.
+Another Rifleman could operate a 6cm mortar for signalling and illumination at night as well.
+Although I've been told more recently (2026) that usually the Troop Leader uses it, it doesn't seem to have a doctrinal user.

 ↓ Main Sources